Akhaleel00/khaleelcorp-enterprise-network/README.md

 Operational data is collected from Cisco devices via SSH using Python and visualized through a web dashboard.

-The project was developed and validated using physical Cisco hardware rather than network simulation software alone.
+The project was developed and validated using physical Cisco hardware.

 ## Hardware Used
 - 2× Cisco ISR4331/K9 (IOS XE) — primary and failover routers